Blue Velvet (film): Plot

 While visiting the police station, Jeffrey discovers that the Yellow Man is Detective Williams's partner Tom Gordon, who has been murdering Frank's rival drug dealers and stealing confiscated narcotics from the evidence room for Frank to sell.
 After Jeffrey and Sandy declare their love for each other at a party, they are pursued by a car which they assume belongs to Frank; as they arrive at Jeffrey's home, Sandy realizes the driver is her ex-boyfriend, Mike.
 After Mike threatens to beat Jeffrey for stealing his girlfriend, Dorothy appears on Jeffrey's porch naked, beaten, and confused.
 Mike backs down as Jeffrey and Sandy whisk Dorothy to Sandy's house to summon medical attention.

 When Dorothy calls Jeffrey "my secret lover", a distraught Sandy slaps him for cheating on her.
 Jeffrey asks Sandy to tell her father everything, and Detective Williams then leads a police raid on Frank's headquarters, killing Frank's men.
-Jeffrey returns alone to Dorothy's apartment, where he discovers Don dead and Gordon mortally wounded.
+Jeffrey returns alone to Dorothy's apartment, where he discovers Don dead and with his ear missing, and Gordon in a lobotomised state from being shot in the head.
 As Jeffrey leaves the apartment, the "Well-Dressed Man" arrives, sees Jeffrey in the stairs, and chases him back inside.
 Jeffrey uses Gordon's walkie-talkie to say he is in the bedroom before hiding in the closet.
 The "Well-Dressed Man" arrives at the apartment and Jeffrey observes he is actually Frank in disguise.

-Jeffrey kills Frank with Gordon's gun when Frank opens the closet door.
+Jeffrey steals Gordon's gun and hides in the closet watching Frank search the apartment and kill Gordon.
+When Frank approaches the closet Jeffrey fatally shoots him when he opens the door.
 Moments later, Sandy and Detective Williams arrive.

 Some time later, Jeffrey and Sandy have continued their relationship, Tom Beaumont has recovered, and Dorothy has been reunited with her son.